-The three-course dinner is cooked right in the middle while you take in the city views.
+The three-course dinner is cooked right in front of you as you take in the city views.
 You really get your money’s worth because the food served was bougee AF.
 We got to choose between three main courses — pan-roasted snapper, braised chicken and Angus beef cheeks (we got the first two).

 Address: 231, Bukit Bintang Street, 55100 Kuala Lumpur, Federal Territory of Kuala Lumpur, Malaysia